Skip to main content

 Two API levels

-Persistent.
-Holds cookies, TLS resumption tickets, ECH configs, the connection pool.
-Reach for this when you're hitting the same host more than once, when you care about cookies, or when you want browser-style refresh / warmup behaviour.
+A Session is persistent.
+It holds cookies, TLS resumption tickets, ECH configs, and the connection pool.
+Use it when the same host gets hit more than once, when cookies matter, or when browser-style refresh and warmup behaviour is needed.

 s := httpcloak.NewSession("chrome-latest")